sbb-design-systems/sbb-angular/src/angular-core/icon/icon.md

-`mat-icon` makes it easier to use _vector-based_ icons in your app.
+`sbb-icon` makes it easier to use _vector-based_ icons in your app.
 This directive supports both icon fonts and SVG icons, but not bitmap-based formats (png, jpg, etc.).

 <!-- example(icon-overview) -->

 ### Registering icons

-`MatIconRegistry` is an injectable service that allows you to associate icon names with SVG URLs, HTML strings and to define aliases for CSS font classes.
+`SbbIconRegistry` is an injectable service that allows you to associate icon names with SVG URLs, HTML strings and to define aliases for CSS font classes.
 Its methods are discussed below and listed in the API summary.